Jaime Lannister: A Storm of Swords

-Jaime is freed by Catelyn and sent to King's Landing to exchange for Sansa and Arya, escorted by Brienne of Tarth and Jaime's cousin Ser Cleos Frey.
-Cleos is killed by bandits and Jaime and Brienne are captured by the Brave Companions, who were formerly in service to Tywin but have defected to Roose Bolton.
-Their leader, Vargo Hoat, cuts off Jaime's sword hand in the hope that Tywin will blame Roose and prevent the Boltons defecting to the Lannisters.
-While held captive at Harrenhal, Jaime reveals to Brienne the circumstances surrounding his murder of King Aerys.
+Jaime is freed by Catelyn and sent to King's Landing in exchange for Sansa and Arya, escorted by Brienne of Tarth and Jaime's cousin Ser Cleos Frey.
+Cleos is killed by bandits, and Jaime and Brienne are captured by the Brave Companions, who were formerly in service to Tywin but have defected to Roose Bolton.
+Their leader, Vargo Hoat, cuts off Jaime's sword hand in the hope that Tywin will blame Roose and prevent the Boltons from defecting to the Lannisters.
+While held captive at Harrenhal, Jaime reveals to Brienne the circumstances surrounding his murder of King Aerys II Targaryen.
 Roose Bolton releases Jaime but keeps Brienne hostage.
 While returning to King's Landing, Jaime has a dream about Brienne and decides to return to Harrenhal to rescue her from Hoat.

 Continuing on to King's Landing, Jaime and Brienne learn that Robb and Catelyn have been murdered at the Red Wedding, and that Joffrey has been poisoned, with Tyrion on trial for the murder; Jaime refuses to believe Tyrion is guilty.
 Tywin gifts Jaime with a Valyrian steel sword forged from House Stark's ancestral sword Ice and reveals that he plans to have Jaime released from his vows to the Kingsguard, disowning him when Jaime declines.
 Jaime passes the sword on to Brienne and tasks her with finding and protecting the fugitive Sansa Stark.
 He then forces Varys into helping Tyrion escape, confessing to Tyrion that he owed him a debt for his role in Tysha's fate.
 Outraged, Tyrion spitefully reveals to Jaime Cersei's affairs during his imprisonment, swears vengeance on Jaime and the rest of House Lannister, and lies that he did indeed kill Joffrey, before killing Tywin.

 A Feast for Crows

-Jaime and Cersei's relationship breaks down after he repeatedly declines her requests to become the new Hand of the King and he becomes more disturbed by Cersei's arrogance and impulsive leadership.
+Jaime and Cersei's relationship breaks down after he repeatedly declines her requests to become the new Hand of the King, and he becomes more disturbed by Cersei's arrogance and impulsive leadership.
 Jaime tries to reconcile Kevan and Cersei, in hopes that Kevan will take the role of Hand.
 Kevan rebuffs Jaime's efforts, and implies that he knows of Jaime and Cersei's incestuous relationship.
 Cersei orders Jaime to go to Riverrun and dislodge Ser Brynden "Blackfish" Tully.
-Before his leaving, Jaime has an armorer forge him a prosthetic hand.
-He takes the King's Justice, Ser Ilyn Payne with him to teach him to fight with his left hand, using the lessons to confess to his numerous crimes.
+Before he leaves, Jaime has an armorer forge him a prosthetic hand.
+He takes the King's Justice, Ser Ilyn Payne, with him to teach him to fight with his left hand, using the lessons to confess to his numerous crimes.
 During the march, he encounters his cousin Lancel, who confesses to his affair with Cersei.
 Jaime persuades Edmure Tully to force the Blackfish's surrender by threatening to sack the castle and kill Edmure's child when it is born, though Edmure assists the Blackfish in escaping.
-Jaime later receives a letter from Cersei, who has been imprisoned by the High Sparrow and is awaiting trial and begs Jaime to be her champion in her trial by combat, but Jaime has the letter burned without reply.
+Jaime later receives a letter from Cersei, who has been imprisoned by the High Sparrow and is awaiting trial.
+She begs Jaime to be her champion in the trial by combat, but Jaime burns the letter without replying.